 But drought can happen anytime, anywhere.
 All that sun may be pleasant, but when the crops are dying of thirst, you know somebody's complaining.

 The climate and weather in Alberta Canada gives us three distinct ecoregions.
 The dry south is mostly grassland and farmland.
 The colder north has a lot of wooded area, the Boreal Forest; the middle area between transitions from one the other.
-The third major ecoregion is the alpine and uplands in or near the high mountains to the southwest.
+The third distinct ecoregion is the alpine and uplands in or near the high mountains to the southwest.
 Within these categories, an astute observer will find numerous ecological subcategories.
 Is that what you've noticed?

 Everybody knows Canada is cold.
 Always.
 What do you think?